mountetna/monoetna/mountetna.github.io/etna_gem.md

 - attribute_name
 - attribute_type
-- desc
-- display_name

-The following values for `attribute_type` are supported in the JSON:
+The following values for `attribute_type` are supported in the CSV:

 - boolean
+- collection
 - date_time
 - file
 - float